Gold-Sea/Gold-Sea.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am now a first-year Ph.D. student majoring in Computer Science at [**Computer Systems Research Group**](https://github.com/pkusys), **Peking University** (2023-Present).
 I am advised by Prof. [Xin Jin](https://xinjin.github.io/).
+I am currently a research assistant at **Key Lab of High Confidence Software Technologies(PKU)** and a research intern at **Alibaba Group-Cloud Intelligence Group**.
 My research interests focus on Machine Learning Systems and Cloud Computing.

-I received my B.S. degree from the **School of Electronics Engineering and Computer Science (EECS), Peking University** (2019-2023).
-I used to be a research Intern at **Software Engineering Institute** advised by Prof. [Xin Jin](https://xinjin.github.io/) and Prof. [Xuanzhe Liu](http://www.liuxuanzhe.com/) (2020-2023).
+I received my B.E. from the **School of Electronics Engineering and Computer Science (EECS), Peking University** (2019-2023).
+I used to be a research intern at **Software Engineering Institute** advised by Prof. [Xin Jin](https://xinjin.github.io/) and Prof. [Xuanzhe Liu](http://www.liuxuanzhe.com/) (2020-2023).

 **Email**: zzlcs (at) pku (dot) edu (dot) cn